Prunus salicina: Distribution and habitat

-Prunus salicina is native to China, Taiwan, Myanmar, Laos and Vietnam.
-In China, it grows in sparse forests, forest margins, thickets, along trails in mountains and stream sides in valleys, at elevations of 200–2600 meters.
+P. salicina is native to China, Taiwan, Myanmar, Laos, and Vietnam.
+In China, it grows in sparse forests, forest margins, thickets, along trails in mountains, and stream sides in valleys, at elevations of 200–2600 m.
 It grows best in temperate warmer regions, as it requires moderate temperatures and is usually early flowering.

-The domestication center of origin of Prunus salicina is southwestern China, from the Yangtze River Basin.
+The domestication center of origin of P. salicina is southwestern China, from the Yangtze River Basin.
 Wild populations of this species are reported as thriving in the provinces of Shaanxi and Gansu.
 It is recorded as an introduced species in both Australia and Japan.

 Ecology

-Prunus salicina is strongly dependent on endomycorrhizal relationships, similar to other species of plum.
-Ectomycorrhizal relationships with the fungus Hebeloma hiemale was shown to increase net growth in Prunus cerasifera x salicina, compared to chemical fertilizer, compost and a control.
+P. salicina is strongly dependent on endomycorrhizal relationships, similar to other species of plums.
+Ectomycorrhizal relationships with the fungus Hebeloma hiemale was shown to increase net growth in P. cerasifera x salicina, compared to chemical fertilizer, compost, and a control.

-The effects of the Prunus salicina in improving soil in karst areas in China, have been mixed.
-A study conducted in Guiyang Karst Park, Guizhou, China, concluded that Prunus salicina, in combination with the moss species, Homomallium plagiangium, Cyrto-hypnum pygmaeuman and Brachythecium perminusculum, and the herbs Veronica arvensis and Youngia japonica, were suitable pioneer plant species to cultivate for use in restoration of regions of karstic soil erosion.
-Planted on cropland suffering from rocky desertification, in the city of Hechi, Prunus salicina increased the carbon-to-nitrogen ratio, and the soil quality at the 10–20 cm soil layer, though in general, it had limited influence on soil improvement because of its fast growing and high output, increasing the absorption of nutrients from the soil.
+The effects of the P. salicina in improving soil in karst areas in China have been mixed.
+A study conducted in Guiyang Karst Park, Guizhou, China, concluded that P. salicina, in combination with the moss species, Homomallium plagiangium, Cyrto-hypnum pygmaeuman, and Brachythecium perminusculum, and the herbs Veronica arvensis and Youngia japonica, were suitable pioneer plant species to cultivate for use in restoration of regions of karstic soil erosion.
+Planted on cropland suffering from rocky desertification, in the city of Hechi, P. salicina increased the carbon-to-nitrogen ratio and the soil quality at the 10–20 cm soil layer, though in general, it had limited influence on soil improvement because of its fast growth and high output, increasing the absorption of nutrients from the soil.

 Cultivation

-The main producing country of Japanese plums is China, followed by the United States of America, Mexico, Italy, Spain, Pakistan, Korea, Australia, Chile, France, South Africa and Argentina.
+The main producing country of Japanese plums is China, followed by the United States of America, Mexico, Italy, Spain, Pakistan, Korea, Australia, Chile, France, South Africa, and Argentina.
 The most famous variety of this fruit in Vietnam is the Tam Hoa plum grown in Bắc Hà town, in Lào Cai Province.

 Japanese cultivars were introduced into the United States in the latter half of the 19th century, where subsequent breeding produced many more cultivars, generally with larger fruit.
-Plant breeder Luther Burbank developed a number of cultivars by hybridizing Prunus salicina with Prunus simonii and other native North American diploid plums such as Prunus americana, Prunus hortulana or Prunus munsoniana.
-In the late 19th and early 20th centuries, from these hybridizations Burbank selected cultivars such as 'Beauty', 'Eldorado', 'Formosa', 'Gaviota', 'Santa Rosa', 'Shiro', and 'Wickson', some of which are still widely grown.
+Plant breeder Luther Burbank developed a number of cultivars by hybridizing P. salicina with P. simonii and other native North American diploid plums such as P. americana, P. hortulana, or P. munsoniana.
+In the late 19th and early 20th centuries from these hybridizations, Burbank selected cultivars such as 'Beauty', 'Eldorado', 'Formosa', 'Gaviota', 'Santa Rosa', 'Shiro', and 'Wickson', some of which are still widely grown.
 One of the famous cultivars, "Santa Rosa", named after the city in California.

-Most of the fresh plums sold in North American supermarkets are Prunus salicina cultivars or hybrids.
+Most of the fresh plums sold in North American supermarkets are P. salicina cultivars or hybrids.
 They are grown on a large scale in a number of other countries, for example, they dominate the stone fruit industry in Western Australia.
-In France in 2020, Japanese plums production volumes are now higher than that of European plums.
+In France in 2020, Japanese plum production volumes are now higher than those of European plums.